anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

 <hr>

-## 5. Cloud Dataflow specific permissions
+## 5. Grant Cloud Dataflow specific IAM permissions

 The Composer DAG launches Cloud Dataflow which uses a Dataflow template - therefore no code walk through of Dataflow job.<br> We will run Composer as the UMSA.<br>